How to Install Monit on Ubuntu Linux

 # allow admin:monit

-Next, modify the username and password with your own; you can keep admin, but I would change this.
-Optionally, you can adjust the default port of 2812 with another less-known port for users in sensitive environments.
+Next, modify the username and password with your own credentials.
+Replace your-username and your-secure-password with your chosen credentials.
+For security, avoid using the default “admin” username.
+Optionally, you can change the default port 2812 to a less-common port for added obscurity in sensitive environments.

 set httpd port 2812 and

-To accommodate users in local environments, please uncomment the “allow localhost” line to ensure non-local clients are excluded.
+To restrict access to localhost only, uncomment the “allow localhost” line to ensure remote clients cannot connect.

 allow localhost # allow localhost to connect to the server